-Jamie Dwyer is an Australian hickey athlete who has competed in four Olympic Games, played in 250 games for the Australian Squad and has scored over 170 international goals.
+Jamie Dwyer is an Australian hockey athlete who has competed in four Olympic Games, played in 250 games for the Australian Squad and has scored over 170 international goals.

-The standoutmoment for Jamie in his career was scoring the winning goal in the 2004 gold medal match, in which the Australian Men’s hockey team won their very first Olympic gold medal.
-Not only did this break the 48-year drought, however,it also played a large factor in him being awarded FIH Word Hockey Player of the Year that year.
+The standout moment for Jamie in his career was scoring the winning goal in the 2004 gold medal match, in which the Australian Men’s hockey team won their very first Olympic gold medal.
+Not only did this break the 48-year drought, it also played a large factor in him being awarded FIH World Hockey Player of the Year.
 Following the 2016 Rio Olympics, Jamie announced his retirement from the sport.